 Cardiac Balloon Cryoablation for Atrial Fibrillation (Afib) at St. Anthony Hospital

-St. Anthony Hospital cardiologist J. Thomas Svinarich, MD, FACC is one of a select few specialists across the country performing balloon cardiac cryoablation for Afib, or atrial fibrillation treatment in the Denver, Colorado region.
-Afib is an often life-threatening heart condition, that if left untreated can lead to dementia, stroke, heart failure and death.
-St. Anthony Hospital is the first medical center in Colorado and the region to offer the breakthrough cryoblation procedure and Dr. Svinarich has now completed nearly 200 cases and is establishing St. Anthony Hospital as an arrythmia management center for Colorado.
+St. Anthony Hospital cardiologist J. Thomas Svinarich, MD, FACC is one of few select specialists performing balloon cardiac cryoablation for AFib, or atrial fibrillation treatment in the Denver, Colorado region.
+AFib is an often life-threatening heart condition, that if left untreated can lead to dementia, stroke, heart failure and death.
+St. Anthony Hospital is the first medical center in Colorado and the region to offer the breakthrough cryoblation procedure and Dr. Svinarich has been integral in establishing St. Anthony Hospital as an arrythmia management leader in the Rocky Mountain Region.

 St. Anthony Hospital has the most established cardiac cryoablation program in the region and the technology is well proven.
 To date, more than 15,000 patients in more than 200 centers worldwide have benefited from Arctic Front® cardiac cryoablation for atrial fibrillation.